-We are currently ranked the #1 health system in San Diego and hold top national rankings in 12 of 16 adult medical and surgical specialties from
+We are currently ranked the No. 1 health system in San Diego and hold national rankings in eight adult medical and surgical specialties from

 Our ability to deliver this caliber of quality, specialized care is a testament to both the academic health care model and to the talents and dedication of our physicians, who are faculty members at UC San Diego School of Medicine and often leaders in research complementary to their clinical specialty areas.

 Key Statistics and Institutional Information